10 Things to do in Granada, Spain (+ map): Best places to visit

 I recommend walking around the entire cathedral to see the magnificent entrance of La Puerta del Perdón by Diegeo de Siloé.

-Granada Cathedral / Sights in Granada, Spain
+Granada Cathedral / things to do in Granada, Spain

-Admission: entrance to Granada Cathedral is 5€ and reduced for children and students under 25 years 3,5€.
+Admission: Entrance to Granada Cathedral is €6 and reduced for children and students under 25 years €4,5.
 Children up to 12 years of age are admitted free of charge.
-You can buy tickets book online .
+You can book tickets online.

-Opening hours: the Cathedral is open daily – Monday to Saturday 10:00-18:15 and Sunday 15:00-18:15.
+Opening hours: The Cathedral is open daily – Monday to Saturday 10:00-18:15 and Sunday 15:00-18:15.

 How to get here: The cathedral is located in the centre of Granada and is easily accessible on foot.